Specializing In:Evaluation of tobacco policies, Cancer and tobacco surveillance, Biostatistical support

 As the Chair of the Department of Health Behavior at Roswell Park Comprehensive Cancer Center, he directs the New York State Smokers Quitline and has contracts with the New York State Department of Health to work with community and clinical stakeholders to advance their tobacco control work plan.
 He serves as the Scientific Leader of the Population Assessment of Tobacco and Health (PATH) study, which is supported by the National Institute on Drug Abuse (NIDA) and the Food and Drug Administration (FDA) to study more than 46,000 adults and children nationally over a 14-year period to understand changes in tobacco use behaviors and health.
 Dr. Hyland is a co-investigator for the International Tobacco Control Study, tracking cohorts of tobacco users in 29 countries to evaluate tobacco control policies.

-- Division of Cancer Prevention & Population Sciences
+- Chair, Department of Health Behavior, Division of Cancer Prevention and Population Sciences

 Education and Training: